Print Page

-Croup is a viral infection in the upper airway, around the vocal cords and windpipe.
+Croup is often caused by a viral infection in the upper airway, around the vocal cords and windpipe.
 Swelling in this area may cause a barking cough.
-Croup, most often seen in the late summer and fall, usually affects young children.
+Croup, most often seen in the fall, usually affects young children.

 - a barking cough